 Determine If Training or Meetings Count as Hours Worked Under the FLSA

-When to Use This Workflow
+When to Use This Flowchart

-Use the Determine If Training or Meetings Count as Hours Worked Under the FLSA workflow to determine whether the time that a nonexempt employee spends attending training or meetings counts as "hours worked" under the Fair Labor Standards Act (FLSA).
+Use the Determine If Training or Meetings Count as Hours Worked Under the FLSA flowchart to determine whether the time that a nonexempt employee spends attending training or meetings counts as "hours worked" under the Fair Labor Standards Act (FLSA).